nicklockwood/FXParser/README.md

 You can construct an FXParserResult using one of the following methods:

-    + (instancetype)successWithValue:(id)value remaining:(NSRange)remaining;
+    + (instancetype)successWithValue:(id)value matched:(NSRange)matched remaining:(NSRange)remaining;

 This is used to generate an FXParserResult that represents a successful parsing operation.
-The value is the resultant parsed value, the remaining range is the range of the input string that was not consumed.
+The value is the resultant parsed value, the matched range is the range of the input string that was consumed, and the remaining range is the range that was not consumed.

-    + (instancetype)successWithChildren:(NSArray *)children remaining:(NSRange)remaining;
+    + (instancetype)successWithChildren:(NSArray *)children matched:(NSRange)matched remaining:(NSRange)remaining;

 This is used to generate an FXParserResult that represents a successful parsing operation where an array of results has been matched (as opposed to a single value).
-Whilst you could return this array of results as an array of values using the `successWithValue:remaining:` method, this has two disadvantages:
+Whilst you could return this array of results as an array of values using the `successWithValue:matched:remaining:` method, this has two disadvantages:

 1. The context of the individual results (e.g. their position within the string) is not preserved.

 2. Nested rules will produce nested arrays of values instead of a single concatenated array, which may be harder to work with (note that if you want nested arrays of values in the results, you can use the `asArray` value transform method to redefine an array of results as a single array-type value).

-    + (instancetype)failureWithChildren:(NSArray *)children expected:(NSString *)description remaining:(NSRange)remaining;
+    + (instancetype)failureWithChildren:(NSArray *)children matched:(NSRange)matched remaining:(NSRange)remaining expected:(NSString *)description;

 This method is used to generate an FXParserResult that represents a failed parsing operation.
 Any successful sub-parsing results (e.g. if the parser found 4 strings but was expecting 5) should be passed as the children parameter.
 For results that do not have any children, pass nil.
 The expected string is a description of the next value that was expected at the point when parsing failed.
 In most cases this is just the `[parser description]` value, but it might be the description of a child parser in the case of partial success.
 The remaining value will be the range of the unconsumed part of the string, which should match the input range in most cases if the children value is nil, or should match the last child's `remaining` property if not.